SpreeRaj/bWNP7nAH8BbKmr/README.md

 ## Additional Notes :
 - If one player disconnects game takes 6 seconds to declare other player.
-- To start a new game shutdown both server and clients and follow steps again of  `Play Game`
+- To start a new game shutdown both server and clients and follow steps again. of  `Play Game`
+- Tests only involve unit test for 2 Manager Classes.
+Inegeration tests would need further upgrade.
+- `Know issue`: Cannot Start two clients simultaneously.
+Need to finish entering details of Player 1 before starting client 2.

+# Enjoy the Game  !!!! :)

 ## License